ProactiveProgrammers/www.proactiveprogrammers.com/includes/admonitions/admonish-external.md

     [GitHub plan](https://github.com/pricing).
 With that said, learners not enrolled at Allegheny College have free access to all of the assignments on this site!
-They can also create a GitHub repository for each project that completely integrates with an automated assessment tool that gives them rapid feedback about the correctness of their solution.
+They can also create a GitHub repository for each project that completely integrates with an automated assessment tool designed to give them rapid feedback about the correctness of their solution.
 Finally, all learners are invited to join this site's [Discord Server](https://discord.gg/kjah8MFYbR) and discuss each of the assignments!